Multiplying Disciple-Makers

 Everything is done with utmost care and kindness.

-This way meeting one-on-one allows you to focus on those who want to grow spiritually, which saves time, and helps us reach the goals that are possible.
+Meeting one-on-one allows you to focus on those who want to grow spiritually, which saves time and helps us reach the goals that are possible.

 Remember that John Mark from the book of Acts, who, after initially quitting, was later faithful and wrote one of the Gospels.